Part 3 of how NUTRITION has a HUGE impact on your BRAIN!

 Buy the textbook discussed, Neuroscience.

 Want it ad-free?
 Want transcripts?
 Want all four parts right now?
 Want access to a monthly Ask Me Anything?
-Sign up for the CMJ Masterpass.
+Sign up for the CMJ Masterpass with this special link to get 10% off.

 Leave a comment.